nusofthq/avchat-documentation/_includes/features.md

 <h3>Sending a report</h3>

 Starting with [build 2760](http://nusofthq.com/blog/avchat-august-build-2760/) a user can be reported by any other user if necessary.
-This options is easily accessed by pressing the <kbd>Report this user</kbd> button located in a user's side menu.
+This option is easily accessed by pressing the <kbd>Report this user</kbd> button located in a user's side menu.

 <img src="http://docs.avchat.net/assets/images/report.png" class="img-responsive"/>